Be/X-ray binary

-Be/X-ray binaries (BeXRBs) are a class of high-mass X-ray binaries that consist of a Be star and a neutron star.
+Be/X-ray binaries (BeXRBs or BeXBs) are a class of high-mass X-ray binaries that consist of a Be star and a neutron star.
 The neutron star is usually in a wide highly elliptical orbit around the Be star.
 The Be stellar wind forms a disk confined to a plane often different from the orbital plane of the neutron star.
-When the neutron star passes through the Be disk, it accretes a large mass of gas in a short time.
+When the neutron star passes through the Be disk, it accretes a large mass of hot gas in a short time.
 As the gas falls onto the neutron star, a bright flare in hard X-rays is seen.